datstartup/ubuntuopenbox/_posts/2020-06-08-crontab-basic.md

 ## 2. How to add/ edit a cron task

-Although there are a system wide cron file `/etc/crontab`.
+Although there is a system wide cron file `/etc/crontab`.
 You can take a look by using `cat /etc/crontab`.
-I instinctively left it alone after seeing its content (mostly because I was scare).
+I instinctively left it alone after seeing its content (mostly because I was scared).

 Either using `sudo crontab -e` to edit root account crontab file or

 `crontab -e` to edit user account crontab file.

-I have intensively used Debian for a long time and find that `crontab -e` for normal user is enough for me.
+I have intensively used Debian for a long time and find that `crontab -e` for normal users is enough for me.

 ## 3. A task pattern in crontab file
-For system wide task in `/etc/crontab`.
+For system wide tasks in `/etc/crontab`.
 Notice the `user-name` argument.
 ```bash
 *  *  *  *  * user-name  command to be executed
 ```